 In the evening, the last thing anyone feels like doing is cooking.
-Arranging meals for an entire family takes time and effort and, after a long day, can seem impossible.
+Arranging meals for an entire family takes time and effort and can seem impossible after a long day.
 Luckily, we have tips to save you time and energy when preparing healthy meals for your family.
-We have great ways to ensure you’re making the most of your commissary grocery shopping and spending your time in the kitchen efficiently.
+We have great ways to ensure you're making the most of your commissary grocery shopping and efficiently spending your time in the kitchen.

 Read on for some healthy and easy meal ideas, including a few of our favorite easy dinner recipes that you can prepare right from your Lincoln Military home.

 Make the Most of Your Commissary Visits

 To make the most out of your commissary trips, always keep the essentials stocked.
 Go to the commissary for fresh vegetables, fruit, meat, and dairy once or twice a week.
 That way, you won't have to spend a ton of time at the store every week because you'll already have your staples, like rice, frozen veggies, and bread, on hand.

 Visiting the commissary more often, but for less time per trip, will also help you save money because you will only be buying for a few days at a time, and your food won't spoil before you have a chance to eat it.
 You'll also notice that shopping for fresh ingredients will be quick and easy because all of those ingredients are placed around the store's outer edges, meaning you won't have to take time searching through the aisles.

 We suggest stocking up on the cooking essentials that have a long shelf life (the freezer is your best friend!).
 Freezing proteins, bread, and veggies mean you'll always have ingredients available for last-minute dinners.
 You'll just have to remember to take them out of the freezer to defrost in advance.
 Stock up on rice, chicken stock, and canned foods, as these foods are often used in recipes.